Rainy showers bring wild mushrooms, which sauté quickly into a silky sauce. Spoon them into warm bowls with creamy polenta and a dusting of cheese.

 Makes 3 servings

 Meanwhile, to clean the mushrooms, depending on the variety, either brush away any pine needles or grit, or if they have hollow centers, split them in half and quickly rinse to remove any grit inside.
 Tear or slice the mushrooms into bite-size pieces.
 Slice the shallot.
-Slice the green garlic or finely chop 2 or 3 cloves of regular garlic.
-Roughly chop the chives.
+Chop 2 or 3 cloves of garlic.

 In a large sauté pan over medium heat, warm 2 tablespoons olive oil.
-Add the mushrooms and sauté until they release their moisture and start to get crispy, 8 to 10 minutes.
+Add the mushrooms and sauté until they release their moisture and start to brown, about 8 minutes.
 Add the shallot and garlic and stir until fragrant, 1 minute.
-Add ¾ cup broth or water and a few sprigs of thyme and simmer until the liquid has reduced by about half, 3 to 5 minutes.
-Add 2 tablespoons cream, 2 tablespoons butter, and 1 teaspoon soy sauce, and stir until melted and glossy.
+Add ¾ cup broth, wine, or water and a few sprigs of thyme and simmer until the liquid has reduced by about half, 3 to 5 minutes.
+Add 2 tablespoons butter and stir until melted and glossy.
 Remove and discard the thyme sprigs.
 Season to taste with salt.

 Just before serving, in a nonstick frying pan over medium-high heat, warm 1 teaspoon olive oil.
 Add 3 eggs and fry until done to your liking, 3 minutes for sunny-side up.

 Spoon the polenta and creamy wild mushrooms into bowls and slide the eggs on top.
-Sprinkle with the chives and Parmesan, if using, grind with pepper, and serve warm.
+Sprinkle with Parmesan, if you have some on hand, grind with pepper, and serve warm.